ruggeri/tech-notes/programming-languages/compilers.md

   translation "on-the-fly".
     * Basically, you just keep track of all the states you could be in, then update each time you process another character.
+    * You just iterate through current states, looking for transitions with the current character.
+Add this to a set of new states.
+    * To avoid adding the same state multiple times, you can keep a bitstring representing whether a state has been added to the collection of new states.
+    * Before pushing a new state on, make sure to take its epsilon closure (by repeatedly trying to transition from that state with empty string).
+    * Time complexity is given by:
+        * Assume `n` states and `m` transitions.
+        * So there are `n` states max on the stack to iterate through.
+        * Now we have to check the transitions out of these states for each character (plus empty string transitions).
+        * This is of course bounded by `m`, so there is `O(n+m)` work to do for each character.
+        * So `O(k(n+m))` to process `k` characters.
+* Construction of NFA from a regex.
+    * Simple to build a NFA for a single character `l`.
+    * To build one for `s|t`, take the NFA for `s` and one for `t` and join them in parallel from a start using empty string transitions.
+Joing their accept states to a final accept state with an empty transition.
+    * To build an NFA for `st`, just wire in series.
+    * Last, to build an NFA for `s*`, add a empty string loop from the end to the start.
+Also need to add an empty transition from start to end.
 * The conversion will be faster for repeated reuse, but the simulation could be faster for a single use.
 Another problem: the translation may require a ton of memory, because you may create a ton of new DFA